|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Individual, Couples and Family Therapy

 Individual and Couples Therapy is typically short-term.
-Often students come in for a single Drop-In session, but on-going therapy that usually lasts for six-to-eight sessions is also available.
+Often students come in for a single Drop-In session, but on-going therapy that usually averages six sessions is also available.
 Research shows that the quality of the relationship between the student and therapist, not necessarily the length of therapy, is most important in allowing people to make desired changes in their lives.
 SPS also offers referrals to on-going therapy in the community in cases where the student or therapist feels that the issues are more appropriate for longer term therapy.

 Students can access SPS for immediate and more critical needs for a single session through a Drop-In appointment.
-(See below for procedures to access Drop-In.)
-Students experiencing a psychiatric or medical emergency should call 911 or go to an emergency room.

 SPS offers group therapy that focuses on different topics each semester.
 For some issues and some students group therapy is more effective than individual therapy.
 Group therapy allows difficult personal issues to be addressed in a safe and supportive group environment.
 Groups form throughout the semester and usually end the week before finals.

-Groups for the current semester are located on the Current Events page.
+Groups for the current semester are located on the Current Events page

 Student Psychological Services Staff

 SPS graduate and pre-doctoral interns provide most of the therapy to students.
 These interns are supervised by staff licensed mental health providers.
 SRJC's Student Psychological Services program is certified by the California Psychology Internship Council (CAPIC) and the Bay Area Practicum Information Collaborative (BAPIC).
 We also have a licensed Spanish-speaking therapist, as well as a professional therapist who provides drug and alcohol counseling.
+For a complete list of Student Psychological Services staff, please click here.

 Everything you share with an SPS therapist is kept confidential, including the fact that you received therapy.
 There are, however, important exceptions to therapist/client confidentiality: